parithi-b/TEMR_analysis_pipeline/README.md

 ###### In this step we merge SVs that passed the filters, using bedtools.
 The default value is set to 80% RO (used in this study), but can be changed if needed.

-###### Additionally, SVs from multiple callers were merged using a Rank based method [1. manta, 2.delly, 3. lumpy  -> was used in this study].
+###### Additionally, SVs from multiple callers (at least 2 caller support) were merged using a Rank based method [1. manta, 2.delly, 3. lumpy  -> was used in this study].
 The SV call from a highest ranked caller is retained while the rest are excluded.
 For example, if an SV is called by manta, delly and lumpy, during the merging process manta call is retained while delly and lumpy calls are removed.
 [More information can be found in the manuscript]

 <ol>
   <li><b>script</b>: step2_temr_filter_merge_sv_multiple_callers.py</li>
-  <li><b>input</b>: three tsv files, corresponding caller names(in order on the files mentioned), parameters (PR,SR,RD or RS,RD) </li>
+  <li><b>input</b>: three tsv files, corresponding caller names(in order on the files mentioned), parameters (PR,SR,RD or RS,RD), and output folder</li>
   <li><b>output</b>: tsv file containing merged SV calls </li>
       <ul style="list-style-type: lower-alpha">
-      <li>short-read : [CHR, POS, END, SVTYPE, SAMPLEID, CALLERS]</li>
+      <li>[CHR, POS, END, SVTYPE, SAMPLEID, CALLERS]</li>
     </ul>
 </ol><br>

 ```
 Example
 input:
-python step2_temr_merge_sv_multiple_callers.py vcf_files/NA19240_manta_duphold.vcf vcf_files/NA19240_delly_duphold.vcf vcf_files/NA19240_lumpy_duphold.vcf NA19240 10 5 True
+python step2_temr_merge_sv_multiple_callers.py vcf_files/NA19240_manta_duphold.vcf vcf_files/NA19240_delly_duphold.vcf vcf_files/NA19240_lumpy_duphold.vcf NA19240 10 5 True vcf_files/short_read/Ensemble/

 If an SV fails to reach the required support it is filtered out before merging
 10 -> minimum number of paired-read support needed